-Over time, his chauffeur memorized the lecture and said, “Would you mind, Professor Planck, because it's so boring to stay in our routine, if I gave the lecture in Munich and you just sat in front wearing my chauffeur's hat?”
+Over time, his chauffeur memorized the lecture and said, “Would you mind, Professor Planck, because it’s so boring to stay in our routine.
+[What if] I gave the lecture in Munich and you just sat in front wearing my chauffeur’s hat?”
 Planck said, “Why not?”
 And the chauffeur got up and gave this long lecture on quantum mechanics.
 After which a physics professor stood up and asked a perfectly ghastly question.
-The speaker said, “Well I'm surprised that in an advanced city like Munich I get such an elementary question.
-I'm going to ask my chauffeur to reply.”
+The speaker said, “Well I’m surprised that in an advanced city like Munich I get such an elementary question.
+I’m going to ask my chauffeur to reply.”

 The point of the story is not the quick-wittedness of the protagonist, but rather — to echo Richard Feynman — it’s about making a distinction between knowing the name of something and knowing something.

 The first type of knowledge is real.
 It can’t be bought.
 It can’t be copied.
 If you want real knowledge you need to earn it.
 The second type of knowledge is copied.
 On the surface you know the answer but you lack the understanding to show your work.